JasonLocklin/Dissertation/SA/Introduction.md

-Because of the dearth of research, the clinical application of saccadic adaptation on disorders like neglect is unknown, so presented here is an experiment examining the influence of saccadic adaptation on the spatial perception and judgement of body mid-line by healthy individuals.
+Because of the dearth of research, the clinical application of saccadic adaptation on disorders like neglect is unknown, so presented here is an experiment examining the influence of saccadic adaptation on the spatial perception and judgment of body mid-line by healthy individuals.
 If this behaviour can be biased by saccadic adaptation in healthy individuals, then it's possible that the procedure influences the same systems as are